 In some years will come to know if this Uber model is working or not.
 Additionally, problems faced, and success metrics will narrate the story of success or vice versa for this Uber model’s implementation in farming.

-Divyang Metaliya is a Business Consultant at FactoHR, an India based HRMS Software solution provider.
+Divyang Metaliya is a Business Consultant at FactoHR, a leading HR solution provider.
 He is a creative business strategist with more than 8 years of experience.